jimdunkerton/spring-boot-download-example/README.md

 *mvn clean install && java -jar target/spring-boot-download-example-0.0.1-SNAPSHOT.jar*

 Then visit the webpage at http://localhost:8080.
+Log in with "user" and "password".

 Note: PDF downloads not currently delivered correctly through the web page.
 Instead, curl can be used like so: